 Were you wondering about October?
 Well, accommodation is cheaper, so it’s an excellent time to visit St Lucia if you like to travel on a budget.
 But everything else remains pretty much the same as it was in September.

 It’s still rainy, it’s still around 28°C, the average low is still about 25°C, the sea is still about 29°C, it’s still very humid, and there’s still just over eight hours of sunshine per day.
-Expect rain every day (short, sharp showers, for the most part).
+Expect rain daily (short, sharp showers, for the most part).
 It’s generally one of the worst times to visit St Lucia, but also one of the cheapest times to visit St Lucia.

 St Lucia Weather in November

 In November, there is finally a break in the relentless heat and humidity that has plagued the island for the past few months.
 November is also the end of the Hurricane Season and the last month of the wet season.
 So, all in all, not a bad time to go to St Lucia.

 The rain does start to ease by the end of the month, though there is still plenty of it around.
 Most days will see a morning downpour, but there may be a couple where it rains all day.
-The hills are glowing green and looking very beautiful; it’s a good time to go out on excursions.
+The hills are glowing green and looking very beautiful; it’s a good time to go on excursions.

 St Lucia Weather in December

-The first month of the dry season, December is a great time to visit St Lucia – which is good, because this is also the Holiday Season for many people around the world.
+The first month of the dry season, December, is a great time to visit St Lucia – which is good because this is also the Holiday Season for many people around the world.

-Visitors to the island in December can expect lots of dry days, a little bit of rain, temperatures around 27°C and – especially towards the end of the month – less humidity.
+Visitors to the island in December can expect lots of dry days, a little bit of rain, temperatures around 27°C, and – especially towards the end of the month – less humidity.
 Christmas in St Lucia, anyone?
 Sounds good to us.

 Festivals in St Lucia